rrmhearts/linux-driver-examples/i2c/README.md

 There are multiple buses on the board and each bus is represented to Linux by a `struct i2c_adapter` (include/linux/i2c.h) Each bus in the system is represented by a *bus number* connecting a bus to a i2c adapter structure.
 The bus is subject to a protocol called the *i2c algorithm* for communicating with the device.
 This bus may be used with I2C messages or SMBus (System Management Bus) messsages.
-Modern pcs rely on it to connect devices such as RAM modules, i2c devices, and others.
+Modern pcs rely on SMBus to connect devices such as RAM modules, i2c devices, and others.
 The SMBus is considered a subset of the I2C protocol.

 If there is a system with 3 I2C buses, two controllowed by a *controller chip* and one *big-banged*, there would be 3 instances of `i2c_adapter` and 2 instances of an `i2c_algorithm`.

 ## I2C Client
 Each *device* connected to the bus is represented by the `struct i2c_client` (include/linux/i2c.h).
 This **maybe** defined beforehand in board-related code (arch/arm/mach.../board-omap...c).
 The device has an *address* that is used by driver to determine where the device is on the bus.
 This address is hardcoded by the device?
 It's something like 0x14.
 The device also has a *name* and an *interrupt number* used to trigger and interrupt.

 You must tell the *client* about the *adapter* which represents its bus line.
 When you want to read or write to device, it must know which bus line to use for communication.
+The *client* represents the device to linux.
+Since the device is hardware, this is usually defined under [Board Information](### I2C Board Information)

 ### I2C Board Information
 Again, this may be where the `i2c_client` is defined in `struct i2c_board_info` (include/linux/i2c.h).